 After more than a month of wrangling over the election result and under great international pressure, the Guyanese government finally agreed to a recount.
 President Granger and Bharrat Jagdeo (former President and Secretary-General of the PPP) agreed to accept the outcome of the recount, which would take place under international supervision.
 The recount of the 465,000 votes and 2,339 ballot boxes took more than 33 days.
 However, when the then incumbent President Granger became clear that the opposition PPP was ahead, he rejected the result of the recount, despite his earlier commitment, by talking of fraud in the vote.
 During the recount, it became clear that Granger’s party had been defrauded at the earlier count.
 The recent election in Guyana calls for reminiscences of the Burnham government, which was able to stay in power for more than three decades thanks to widespread fraud.
 In the unofficial result announced by the Guyanese Electoral Commission on Monday 8 June, the PPP won 33 seats and President Granger’s APNU/AFC 31.
 With this result, the 40-year-old Irfaan Ali (1980) becomes the new president of Guyana on behalf of the PPP.
 He was previously an MP and minister in the PPP government.
 With Granger’s rejection of the election result, new violent clashes between Indo and Afro-Guyanese in Guyana should not be ruled out.

-Granger’s attitude is similar to Bouterse’s: both refuse to accept the election result.
-Although Bouterse and Granger promote free and fair elections, but their actions prove otherwise.
-In Caribbean political circles, President Granger is described as a “sanctimonious gangster” [sanctimonious gangster — quote from John Beale, former ambassador of Barbados to the US and to the OAS, quoted in Inewsguyana.com,6 June, 2020: ‘Opinion: Zero Tolerance for any violation of democracy in Guyana’].
-Like David Granger, Desi Bouterse is from the same sheet a suit.
-The attitude of both represents an undermining of the democratic process in their country and shows their undemocratic disposition.
+Granger’s attitude is similar to Bouterse’s: both do not wish to accept the election result.
+Both Bouterse and Granger promote free and fair elections, but their actions prove otherwise.
+In Caribbean political circles, President Granger is described as a “sanctimonious gangster” [sanctimonious gangster – quote from John Beale, former ambassador of Barbados to the US and to the OAS, quoted in Inewsguyana.com,6 June, 2020: ‘Opinion: Zero Tolerance for any violation of democracy in Guyana’].
+Like David Granger, Desi Bouterse is a suit from the same sheet.
+The attitude of both represents an undermining of the democratic process in their country and shows their undemocratic institution.